After living in China for a semester, you can’t really go home unless you put every single one of these places on the ‘gram.

 Awwwww, you’ll want to take hundreds of pictures and vides of your darling kiddos!
 (When you do … tag #ilpchina and follow @ilpadventure to see if we’ve reposted your pic!).
 You’ll only be teaching part time (so, 20 hours a week) and the rest of your time can be spent adventuring, but somehow the kids are often your favorite part of your ILP China semester!

-Plus, if you play your cards right, you can make time to visit every one of these spots in a single semester (plus a few more … there’s no way we could put EVERYTHING on this list … China is too pretty for that).
+Plus, if you play your cards right, you can make time to visit every one of these spots in a single semester as an ILP volunteer in China (plus a few more … there’s no way we could put EVERYTHING on this list … China is too pretty for that).